Predicting the First Response Latency of Maintainers and Contributors in Pull Requests: Maintainer Response Latency

 \subsection{RQ1: \rqi}

 \Cref{tab:maintainer_models_aucroc} and \Cref{tab:maintainer_models_aucpr} compare the performance of various models for predicting the first response latency of maintainers in terms of the AUC-ROC and AUC-PR metrics, respectively.
 The best-performing models according to the Scott-Knott ESD test are highlighted in bold.
 It is worth noting that multiple models may be identified as best-performing when the difference in their performance is not statistically significant.
 From the tables, we find that the CB model consistently outperforms all other models in every project in both AUC-ROC and AUC-PR.
-Compared to the baseline (i.e., a no-skill classifier), the CB model achieves considerable improvements, with increases ranging from 16\% to 45\% in AUC-ROC and from 20\% to 118\% in AUC-PR across different projects.
+Compared to the baseline (i.e., a dummy classifier that always returns the majority class), the CB model achieves considerable improvements, with increases ranging from 16\% to 45\% in AUC-ROC and from 20\% to 118\% in AUC-PR across different projects.
+The precision and recall scores of the CB model for different projects can be found in Appendix.

 To understand the factors contributing to the misclassification of the first response latency of maintainers, we manually examined the misclassified PRs by the CB model.
 The most important reason is that the predictions are based on the data available up until the time of PR submission.
 However, there are various post-submission factors that affect how long it takes for maintainers to respond.
 For example, if a PR fails Continuous Integration (CI) tests, maintainers usually wait for the errors to be fixed before starting the review \citep{khatoonabadi_wasted_2023, li_are_2022}.
 Furthermore, the presence of bot-generated responses is known to prolong the first response latency of maintainers \citep{hasan_understanding_2023}.